2018 Spelling Bee Guidelines

 o Second grade: Library (South Building, first floor –outside and across from registration.)

 o Third grade: Lecture Hall (South Building, second floor – outside and across from registration.
 Take interior stairs to second floor.)

 o Fourth grade: Auditorium (North Building, first floor.
 Down hallway past registration.)

 o Fifth grade: All fifth graders will compete at 3:55pm.
 Locations vary, but will be either the library, lecture hall or auditorium.
 Please see the attached schedule for your child’s team and location.

 · Bee Round Etiquette: families and friends are welcome to watch the Bee rounds, but it is important that they are quiet.
 Participants must be able to hear the words clearly in order to spell them.
 In addition, if you are waiting for a round outside of the room, please remember that sound travels easily and is distracting for participants.
 Please keep voices down outside of the rooms while you wait.

 · Refreshments: light refreshments will be available in the Commons, along with information about grants funded by the WPSF.
 Please stop by to socialize before or after your spelling round!

 · Other Questions that Day?
-Our volunteers will be wearing purple WPSF t-shirts, and the 2017 Bee chairs will be buzzing around in costume, please don’t hesitate to ask us for help.
+Our volunteers will be wearing purple WPSF t-shirts, and the 2018 Spelling Bee chairs will be buzzing around in costume, please don’t hesitate to ask us for help.